kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - Invalid manifest files cause API server startup failure
 - Misconfigured webhooks (unreachable URLs) will reject requests if `failurePolicy: Fail`
 - In HA setups, inconsistent manifest files across API servers cause inconsistent behavior

+Rollback failures:
+- Downgrading to a release that predates `ExcludeAdmissionWebhookVirtualResources` (i.e., pre-1.37) with the gate still listed in `--feature-gates` will fail API server startup with an "unrecognized feature gate" error.
+Operators must remove the gate from `--feature-gates` before rolling back to such a release.

 Impact on running workloads:
 - Already running workloads are not affected (admission only applies to API requests)